 Government Affairs Update

-The Home Builders Association of Georgia (HBAG) supported legislation to shorten the time allowed for a plan review to 30 days.
-If the local staff cannot provide the service within the 30-day window, an applicant is only responsible for 50% of the fee before engaging a private provider.
-Additionally, the bill provides a pathway for an applicant to engage a private provider immediately, even if a local authority can provide service within the 30-day window, provided the applicant is willing to pay 100% of the required fee to the local authority.
+HB 493: HB 493 (Private Plan Review & Inspections Reform) has been signed into law!
+The Home Builders Association of Georgia (HBAG) supported this legislation, which shortens the time allowed for a plan review to 30 days.
+If local staff cannot provide the service within the 30-day window, an applicant is only responsible for 50% of the fee before engaging a private provider.